Race tightening but Biden remains on top 50 days out from election

 But the race for the White House isn’t a fight for the national popular vote.
 Trump narrowly topped Clinton in many of the key battleground states, which helped him trounce her in the all-important Electoral College count to win the White House.

-Biden has a slight 1.2 point edge in Florida, the biggest of the battlegrounds, according to an average of the latest public opinion surveys in the state compiled by Real Clear Politics.
+Biden has a slight 1.2-point edge in Florida, the biggest of the battlegrounds, according to an average of the latest public opinion surveys in the state compiled by Real Clear Politics.
 That’s down from a 4-point advantage the former vice president held over the GOP incumbent a month ago.

 TOP POLITICAL HANDICAPPER MOVES TWO BATTLEGROUNDS IN TRUMP'S DIRECTION

-Biden’s up by 4.3 points in Pennsylvania, down from a 5.7 point lead a month ago.
+Biden’s up by 4.3 points in Pennsylvania, down from a 5.7-point lead a month ago.
 He’s ahead by 4.2 points in Michigan, down from 6.3 points one month ago.
 And in Wisconsin, the former vice president’s leading by 6.3 points, virtually unchanged from a 6.5-point lead a month ago.
 Clinton led Trump in the final poll averages in Michigan, Pennsylvania and Wisconsin, and was virtually tied in Florida – but Trump narrowly edged out Clinton in all four states four years ago.

 Biden tops the president by 5.6 points in Arizona, up from 2 points a month ago.
 And the race is basically tied in North Carolina, unchanged from this date in August.
 Biden holds single-digit leads over the president in Minnesota, Nevada and New Hampshire, three states Clinton narrowly captured in 2016.
 Biden holds the edge in Ohio and the president’s got the slight advantage in Iowa, two competitive states Trump won four years ago.
 And the president holds a single-digit advantage over his Democratic challenger in Georgia and Texas, once reliably red states that are competitive this cycle.